Barclays shareholders urged to reject Diamond pay deal

-LONDON The Local Authority Pension Fund Forum (LAPFF) has urged its members to oppose Barclays' (BARC.L) pay deal for Chief Executive Bob Diamond, who is due to take home about 17 million pounds in salary, bonus and share awards for last year.
+LONDON, April 22 The Local Authority Pension Fund Forum (LAPFF) has urged its members to oppose Barclays' pay deal for Chief Executive Bob Diamond, who is due to take home about 17 million pounds ($27.4 million) in salary, bonus and share awards for last year.

 "The awards for the chief executive are hard to justify given the bank's poor performance," it said in a statement, also flagging a 5.7 million pound "tax equalisation" payment made to offset the tax impact of Diamond's relocation to the UK as an issue of concern.